Roy Orbison: Move to Nashville

 The B-side "Crying" followed soon after, and reached the top-five singles in August 1961.
 "Crying" was coupled with an up-tempo R&B song, "Candy Man", written by Fred Neil and Beverley Ross, which reached the Billboard Top 30, staying on the charts for two months.
 By the end of 1961, Orbison had recorded six hit singles in a row over the past two years.
-While Orbison was touring Australia in 1962, an Australian DJ referred to him affectionately as "The Big O", partly based on the big finishes to his dramatic ballads, and the moniker stuck with him thereafter.
 Orbison's second son was born the same year, and Orbison hit number four in the United States and number two in the UK with "Dream Baby (How Long Must I Dream)", an upbeat song by country songwriter Cindy Walker.
 Orbison enlisted The Webbs, from Dothan, Alabama, as his backing band.
-The band changed their names to the Candy Men (in reference to Roy's hit) and played with Orbison from 1962 to 1967.
-They later went on to have their own career, releasing a few singles and two albums on their own.
+The band changed their names to the Candymen (in reference to the hit song) and played with Orbison from 1962 to 1967.
+They later went on to have their own career, releasing a few singles and two albums, with some members going on to help form the Atlanta Rhythm Section.
 Also in 1962, he charted with "The Crowd", "Leah", and "Workin' for the Man", which he wrote about working one summer in the oil fields near Wink.
 Orbison's relationship with Joe Melson, however, was deteriorating, over Melson's growing concerns that his own solo career would never get off the ground.

 Orbison first met Bob Dylan at Dylan's 21st birthday party in May 1962.

 From 1959 to 1963, Orbison was the top-selling American artist and one of the world’s biggest names in music.